Austin, Texas, leads the charge as one of the U.S.’ fastest-growing economies, making it ripe for commercial real estate interests.

 The Texas state capital has witnessed a tide of growth from workers and businesses, especially in the technology sector.
-As the city grows, commercial real estate investors and tenants have flocked to Austin’s promising economy and favorable investment returns.
+Commercial real estate investors and tenants have flocked to Austin’s promising economy and favorable investment returns as the city grows.
 Crexi’s CRE marketplace connects interested parties to hundreds of available Austin commercial properties, providing them with the best tech tools to analyze and invest.

 Austin brokers and those representing Austin listings can harness Crexi’s powerful technology suite to manage leads and deftly navigate properties from list to close.
-To date, Crexi has empowered brokers to transact over $300 billion in commercial assets, representing more than $1.2 trillion in property.
+To date, Crexi has empowered brokers to transact over $440 billion in commercial assets, representing more than $5 trillion in property value.

 Crexi supports Austin, Round Rock, Georgetown, Lakeway, Buda, and the surrounding communities as the nation’s fastest-growing online CRE platform.

 Austin, the capital of Texas and the 11th largest city in the United States, is a bustling metropolitan area home to over 2.2 million people.
 With its lively music scene and thriving nightlife, it’s no surprise that Austin has become a hub for businesses and entrepreneurs of all sizes.
 Those seeking investments can look no further.
 As the second-fastest growing city in the nation, investing in Austin commercial real estate is an attractive option.